lukasbirki/lukasbirki.github.io/_pages/about.md

   - /about.html
 ---

-As a PhD student in Digital Data Quality at [GESIS- Leibniz Institute for the Social Sciences](https://www.gesis.org/home), I am dedicated to advancing my knowledge and understanding in the field of digital data quality.
+I’m a computational social scientist, currently based in Mannheim (Germany).
+Currently, I am working at the [GESIS- Leibniz Institute for the Social Sciences](https://www.gesis.org/home), where I am also pursuing my PhD in the field of data quality and computational text analysis.

 I have a strong academic background, holding an MSc in <i>Big Data and Digital Futures</i> from the University of Warwick and a MA in <i>Politics and Public Administration</i> from the University of Konstanz.
-My professional experiences, including internships and work at the Ministry of Economy, Labor, and Housing Baden-Württemberg, PricewaterhouseCoopers (PwC), the University of Duisburg-Essen, and the University of Konstanz, which have provided me with a diverse set of skills and perspectives.
+Previously, I have also worked at the Ministry of Economy, Labor, and Housing Baden-Württemberg, PricewaterhouseCoopers (PwC), the University of Duisburg-Essen, and the University of Konstanz, which have provided me with a diverse set of skills and perspectives.

 # My Research